ncase/anxiety/scenes/act2.md

 b: It was a well-designed study – randomized controlled trial, experimenter was blinded as to who was in which group.

-b: Results: if you already had low self-esteem, being asked to repeat affirmations makes you feel *worse* than if you'd said nothing at all!
+b: Resulta: if you already had low self-esteem, being asked to repeat affirmations makes you feel *worse* than if you'd said nothing at all!

-b: Wood et al, 2009, Psychol Sci.
+b: Wood et al, 2009, Psychological Science.
 Look it up on Google Scholar, human,

+`bb({body:"scream_b_1"})`

 b: THEN STOP SPREADING UNSCIENTIFIC FAKE NEWS